michimussato/OpenStudioLandscapes/README.md

 highly studio specific and individual solutions if needed.

-The scope of this are users with some technical skills with a desire for a somewhat pre-made solution to set up their service environments.
-OpenStudioLandscapes is therefore a somewhat opinionated solution for working environments that lack the fundamental skills or budget to write a solution like OpenStudioLandscapes by themselves while being flexible enough for everyone *with* the technical skills to make their way through configuring a Landscape or even writing their own OpenStudioLandscapes
+The scope of this are users with some technical skills with a desire for a somewhat pre-made solution to set up their production services environments.
+OpenStudioLandscapes is therefore a somewhat opinionated solution for working environments that lack the fundamental skills and/or budget to write a solution like OpenStudioLandscapes by themselves while being flexible enough for everyone *with* the technical skills to make their way through configuring a Landscape or even writing their own OpenStudioLandscapes